Jeremy Bowen

 Jeremy Bowen is a Welsh journalist and TV presenter.
 He has worked for the BBC for nearly 40 years.
 He has reporting from more than 70 countries, primarily as a war correspondent.

-Since 2005 Jeremy has been the BBC’s Middle East Editor.
-As of April 2022, he became a leading reporter on the military situation in Ukraine, reporting from the ground.
+Jeremy became the BBC’s Middle East Editor in 2005, later becoming the BBC's International Editor.
+As of April 2022, he became a leading reporter on the military situation in Ukraine, reporting from the ground and is currently reporting from the Middle East.

 Career